RandomReaper/git-watch/README.md

 # git-watch
-systemd service watching for commits in a git repository and trigger an action.
+systemd service watching for commits in a (file-accessible) git repository and trigger an action.

+Can be used to implement a primitive build server.

 ## Install
 ```